Q118/comment-bot/Notes.md

 Once you've trained your model, you will give it sets of new input containing those features; it will return the predicted "label" (pet type) for that person.

+TF
+ IDF
+ - if a word is more common among the documents, its less useful

+TF * IDF    = TFIDF Matrix